sample itinerary

 Day Five

-Enjoy a full day excursion to Bath by train.
-We catch the train to Bath located 90 minutes to the west of London.
-Bath is one of England's most beautiful, elegant and historic cities, and is classed as a World Heritage City.
+Enjoy a full day excursion to Brighton by train.
+We catch the train to Brighton located 90 minutes to the south of London.

 Day Six